2021 Individual Insurance Open Enrollment

-The open enrollment period for individual insurance plans runs from November 1st to December 15th.
-Coverage begins January 1, 2020.
+The open enrollment period for individual insurance plans runs from November 1st to January 31st.
+If you enroll by December 31st, your coverage will start January 1st.
+If you enroll in January, your coverage will start February 1st.

 Do you need a health plan that covers your child’s autism treatment?
 Are you considering changing the plan you currently have?

-Upon learning their child is diagnosed with autism and receiving treatment recommendations from their physician, many families discover that medically necessary interventions such as Applied Behavior Analysis (ABA) are not currently covered by their employer health plan or public health plans such as NJ FamilyCare.
+Upon learning their child is diagnosed with autism and receiving treatment recommendations from their physician, some families discover that medically necessary interventions such as Applied Behavior Analysis (ABA) are not currently covered by their employer health plan.

 One option is for families to purchase an individual plan for their child through New Jersey’s health insurance marketplace.
 Individual insurance plans issued in New Jersey must follow state mandates, including Health Benefits Coverage for Autism and Other Developmental Disabilities, which ensures that individuals with autism can receive medically necessary treatment, including ABA.